MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.DeviceManagement.Administration/Update-MgDeviceManagementRoleAssignment.md

 Built-in roles cannot be modified.
 Both built-in roles and custom roles must have assignments to be enforced.
 Create custom roles if you want to define a role that allows any of the available resources and role permissions to be combined into a single role.
-To construct, see NOTES section for ROLEDEFINITION properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for ROLEDEFINITION properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphRoleDefinition